 Some people book this for their guests and build a home for themselves.

-It's a great property that everybody would love – all year access to the facilities, an incredible view of nature, and a whole lot of recreation!
-Check it out here Rye patch reservoir land -if its still available.
+Enjoy all year access to the facilities, an incredible view of nature, and a whole lot of recreation!

 Not often, you buy land and get resort facilities thrown in for free!